A Figure from the Common Lot

 “No, Mr. Ebrach.”
 But, what had been the question?
 “Yes…”

 He made a fresh start.
 “I am recovered, I am quite well.
 You know it, that this morning, I was entirely well.
-I would not faint―” Again, he made a digression, and to no purpose.
-He swallowed.
+I would not faint―” He swallowed.
 “I intend to help you, as you say, to be your assistant.
 I have not eaten for many hours, monsieur.”

 This, to Honoré’s dismay, made Ebrach laugh.